DivyaMunirathnamm/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.
 Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.
 # Program:
-/*
-Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
-Developed by:Divya M
-RegisterNumber: 23013162
-*/

   module expone (a,b,y1,y2,y3,y4,y5,y6,y7);

   input a,b;

   output y1,y2,y3,y4,y5,y6,y7;

   and(y1,a,b);

   or(y2,a,b);

   not(y3,a);

   xor(y4,a,b);

   nand(y5,a,b);

   nor(y6,a,b);

   xnor(y7,a,b);

   endmodule

 # Logic symbol & Truthtable: